9 Social Media Kidnapping Statistics: How Social Media Ignorance Is Endangering Your Children

 (Beau Biden Foundation)

-Potential predators may leave a comment on these platforms or send private messages.
-They typically would catfish children and impersonate younger children of the same age to gain trust.
-They may also take on an identity older than the potential victim.
+Predators may also take on an identity older than the potential victim.
 The predator will then engage in a romantic relationship with the child and give them gifts, typically items that a child may be unable to buy themselves.

-The popularity of these platforms makes it easy for predators to find victims, and for young children to connect and be exposed to potentially harmful relationships
+The popularity of these platforms makes it easy for predators to find victims and for young children to connect and be exposed to potentially harmful relationships.

 9. 1 in 33 children experiences being lured into sexual conversations or face-to-face meetings.